 Can I customize subtitle appearance (fonts, colors)?

-Yes, if you're burning subtitles into the video.
-Tools like VEED, Kapwing, and Descript let you choose fonts, colors, backgrounds, and animations.
-If you're exporting SRT files, the video player controls appearance.
+Yes, when you burn subtitles in.
+VEED, Kapwing, and Descript let you set fonts, colors, backgrounds, and animations.
+If you export SRT, the video player controls appearance.

 Comparison Table: Best Automatic Subtitle Generators